Our Story

 Location: CWRU

-This body of work began as a decade-long collaboration between co-directors Rebecca Etz, at Virginia Commonwealth University, and Kurt Stange, at Case Western Reserve University, before receiving founding support from the American Board of Family Medicine Foundation.
+between co-directors Rebecca Etz, at Virginia Commonwealth University, and Kurt Stange, at Case Western Reserve University, before receiving founding support from the American Board of Family Medicine Foundation.
 We continue our quest to build a person-centered vision for health care, grounded in generalism and the craft of healing.

 The Green Center uses a layered approach to team-based work.
 Core team members are employed by VCU or CWRU and regularly work on Green Center projects.
 Extended Team members include regular thought partners.
 We are also fortunate to work with a rotating pool of visiting scholars and interns.